blomstertj/root/Tutorials/Linux/Sync Google Drive with grive2/README.md

 After it’s done syncing you can open your File Manager like Files then view the files in the Google Drive folder.

 ## Scheduling Automatic Sync
 You can sync grive manually from anywhere using `grive --path “/home/username/Google Drive”` so what we’re going to do is create a cron job to run this every 15 (you can change this interval to whatever you want) minutes.
-If you work with very large files you may want to change the interval to be even longer so it can finishing syncing before the next interval.
+We are going to also make it check if Grive is already running before syncing to avoid data loss.
 To accomplish this we can edit your crontab file which is an easy way to make cronjobs.
 Run:

 `crontab -e`